Chell (Portal): Appearances

 Chell's origin is unclear; GLaDOS claims that in Chell's file it states that she is adopted.
 In Portal 2, a long-abandoned science fair poster that was part of "Bring Your Daughter to Work Day" — the same day GLaDOS went rogue — is attributed to "Chell", implying that at least one of her parents worked for Aperture Science.
 Some fans posit that Chell is the daughter of Cave Johnson, the founder and CEO of Aperture Science, though this is not proved in-game.

 As both Portal games are presented in a first-person view, Chell is only seen fleetingly in normal gameplay, usually when portals are aligned in such a way that the player is able to create a recursive view of Chell.
 Placing two portals next to each other on a wall and then partially entering the one portal while facing the other allows the player a close-up view of Chell's face.
+Portal 2 replaces Chell with ATLAS and P-body in the multiplayer Cooperative Testing Initiative, and with a generic Aperture Science employee stick figure in the community workshop Perpetual Testing Initiative.

 Chell is a playable character in the crossover game Lego Dimensions, and has access to her portal gun.
 Her character pack includes a sentry turret and a Companion Cube, and unlocks a bonus level in which she returns to Aperture and is reunited with Wheatley, with the two trying to stop GLaDOS once more.
 Additionally, a Portal-themed costume featuring Chell holding a portal gun is available in the 2020 battle royale game Fall Guys: Ultimate Knockout.

-Reception and analysis
+Reception and legacy

 GamesRadar+ writers Joe McNeilly and Charlie Barratt discussed how Portal presents her, both commenting that she was presented nonsexually, which Barratt argued was in contrast to the cliché of women being presented "half-naked" in games.

 Kotakus Luke Plunkett called Chell's original design in the first game memorable, later noting how in the first Portal "Chell [...] was never really the star of the game" as well as how little she was actually seen.
 Mike Fahey, also from Kotaku, defended Chell from people saying that she should talk, and said, "The last thing I would want in Portal 2 is for Chell to speak".
 When reviewing Portal 2, Game Informers Adam Biessener said that much of what makes Portal and Portal 2 so special was the execution and the originality of standing in Chell's shoes and experiencing her destiny.

+Chell was portrayed by Danielle Rayne in the live-action fan film Portal: No Escape.